manojkumar2kk11/Math-Challenge/README.md

 # Deployment

-The master branch of this repository contains the most up-to-date version and has been utilized for the deployed version of the site.
+The main branch of this repository contains the most up-to-date version and has been utilized for the deployed version of the site.
 This project was created using the Code Institute student template.

 Code Institute Template for CodeAnywhere